Apostille Canada - The Definitive Guide (2023)

 Apostille Guide

-As we’ve seen earlier, an authentication confirms that the signature or seal in your documents is genuine, valid, and recognized.
+An apostille certificate confirms that the signature or seal on your documents is genuine, valid, and recognized.

-Global Affairs Canada studies the document to confirm that the signature or seal on your document is genuine.
-If all’s well, they issue a certificate of authenticity.
+Global Affairs Canada and all other competent authorities study the document to confirm that the signature or seal on your document is genuine.
+If all’s well, they issue an apostille certificate.

 Additional Resource: View Your Apostille Checklist